floooh/oryol/code/Modules/Input/README.md

 ### Touch Input

-The touch input functions provide access to basic touch- and multi-touch- input, and is currently only implemented on mobile platforms and not for notebook touchpads (although there's a gray area on browsers running on notebooks, which might expose the notebook's touchpad as touch device).
+The touch input functions provide access to basic touch- and multi-touch-input, and is currently only implemented on mobile platforms and not for notebook touchpads (although there's a gray area on browsers running on notebooks, which might expose the notebook's touchpad as touch device).

 Oryol's touch support includes a few platform-agnostic **gesture recognizers**.
 Gesture input isn't standardized between platforms in the same way that mouse